 Camp Lone Star is our Texas District Camp in La Grange, Texas and is part of Lutheran Outdoors Ministry of Texas, an agency of the Texas District.
 Camp Lone Star offers summer camping weeks for all ages of children and youth as well as retreat opportunities throughout the year.
 It also offers serving opportunities for high school students through college and beyond.

-The DCE Spiritual Renewal Retreat is held annually in early February at Camp Lone Star.
-Planning is done each year by a local DCE cluster.
+The Church Worker Spiritual Renewal Retreat is held annually in early February at Camp Lone Star.
+Planning is done each year by a DCE cluster.
 The retreat is open to DCE’s, youth pastors, directors of Christian outreach and lay leaders who are involved in discipling people from children through adults.
-Information will come out in November for the next year’s retreat.
+The next retreat will be February 6-8, 2023.

 The Lutheran Church—Missouri Synod’s Youth Ministry faithfully leads, serves, resources and networks youth and adults — working through LCMS districts and congregations — with Christ and His gifts at the heart and center of everything.

 The LCMS Youth Gathering

 Held every 3 years since 1980, the LCMS Youth Gathering provides thousands of youth and adults the opportunity to come together as a community of God’s people to learn more about Jesus Christ, the Christian faith and their Lutheran identity.
 During the five days of the Gathering, youth spend time together in God’s word, worship, service and fellowship with others from across the synod.